blacklightpy/vaultofknowledge/Local AI Requirements.md

 And NVIDIA H100 has 1000 TFLOPS, and that means it can compute a maximum of 1000 / 717 = 1.4 tokens per second.
 And real world performance is only 30-50% of the theoretical peak, so one could expect 0.5-1 tokens per second on a single H100.

+**Conclusion:**
+Running GPT-3.5 is not feasible without relying on optimizations such as:
+- Quantization (e.g. FP16, INT8, INT4)
+- Offloading (to system RAM or disk)
+- Model Parallelism (splitting the model across multiple GPUs)

+### Scaling

+**How Parallel GPUs Help:**
+1. Distributed Memory: GPT-3.5 requires 700 GB VRAM to hold its weights, and an A100 only has 80 GB.
+However, 9 A100s can store the model together with a total memory of 720 GB.
+2. Distributed Bandwidth: A single NVIDIA A100 has 1.6 TB/s bandwidth.
+But with 4 A100s, we can achieve up to 6.4 TB/s.
+3. Distributed Compute: A single NVIDIA H100 provides up to 1000 TFLOPS, but 4 H100s would provide 4000 TFLOPS.

+**Challenges and Solutions:**
+1. Inter-GPU Communication
+	1. GPUs must communicate to exchange data (during attention calculations or to synchronize layers split across devices)
+	2. Communication happens over NVLink or PCIe.
+NVLink has a maximum bandwidth of 900 GB/s, and PCIe 4.0 has a maximum of 32 GB/s
+	3. This can become a bottleneck, especially for operations like attention, which involve large amounts of data transfer
+2. Model Partitioning
+	-
+	- Techniques
+		1. **Tensor Parallelism:** Splits the weight matrices across GPUs, distributing compute and memory.
+		2. **Pipeline Parallelism:** Splits the model's layers across GPUs, where each GPU processes a subset of layers.